 Mount Erie is open year round.
-A limited spring falcon closures were imposed for many years (not in 2016) and climbers are asked to respect them if they resume.
-Whether her or in any climbing area, and particularly if you observe their territorial displays which frequently include dive-bombing climbers on the rocks, please report them to the land managers.
+A limited spring falcon closures were imposed for many years (but not since at least 2016), and climbers are asked to respect them if they resume.
+Whether here or in any climbing area, and particularly if you observe their territorial displays which frequently include dive-bombing climbers on the rocks, please report them to the land managers.

 For some background information, visit Friends of Anacortes Forest Lands.